orangci/dots/docs/homelab-installation.md

 - [ ] Set up Jellyfin.
 - [ ] Regenerate the following secrets and place them in secrets.yaml: technitium, speedtest, immich, ntfy.
 - [ ] Check the other services in order to confirm that they're all working.
 - [ ] Pregenerate Juniper's chunks, put it in maintenance mode, and set the world border to 1,000.
+Set up rconc with `sudo -u minecraft rconc server add jp localhost:7810 password`.

 Use `ssh orangc@192.168.1.42` in order to SSH into the homelab.